tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ### 5.1.2 Response Serialization and Presentation (normative)

-Nothing in this section should be taken as a requirement for a particular format or serialization of `bdqffdq:Assertions` or `Responses`.
-Implementations MAY serialize `Assertions` in any appropriate form for their needs.
+Nothing in this section should be taken as a requirement for a particular format or serialization of `bdqffdq:Responses`.
+Implementations MAY serialize `Responses` in any appropriate form for their needs.

-Nothing in this document should be taken as a requirement for how `bdqffdq:Assertions` or `Responses` are to be presented to consumers of `Data Quality Reports`.
+Nothing in this document should be taken as a requirement for how `bdqffdq:Responses` are to be presented to consumers of `Data Quality Reports`.
 Implementations MAY present the results of Tests in any form appropriate for their consumers.

 ### 5.1.3 Further Guidance on Responses (non-normative)

-See [3.1 Structure of a Response (normative)](../../bdqtest/index.md#31-structure-of-response-normative) in [BDQ Tests and Assertions](../../bdqtest/index.md) for further normative guidance on representing Responses as RDF or in data structures.
+See [3.1 Structure of a Response (normative)](../../bdqtest/index.md#31-structure-of-response-normative) in [BDQ Tests and Assertions](../../bdqtest/index.md) for further normative guidance on representing `Responses` as RDF or in data structures.

 See [Definitions for Named Individuals](../../list/bdqffdq/index.md#complete) in the `bdqffdq:` ontology for formal definitions of the named individuals that are used as values (e.g. COMPLIANT, NOT_COMPLIANT, RUN_HAS_RESULT) for `Response.status` and `Response.result` in the expected responses of Test specifications.